kbeeler/Hangman-Game/README.md

 Wins: (# of times user guessed the word correctly).

-If the word is FORD display it like this when the game starts: _ _ _ _ As the user guesses the correct letters, reveal them: F_ R _
+If the word is JIM display it like this when the game starts: _ _ _ As the user guesses the correct letters, reveal them: J _M

 Number of Guesses Remaining: (# of guesses remaining for the user).